coreorm/simple.js/readme.md

 * App.data keeps all the data for each of the elements (NOTE: main template is just the layout, so there's no data necessary)
 * state will be updated via user interaction, or codes
 * whenever state is updated, a callback is fired and you may listen to the callback, e.g.
+* api `render()` will render the template using current data, and if it's not the initial render, it will compare the current data with new data, and try to use partial render for optimal speed.
 ```
 // listen to input_name field changes
 app.on(SimpleAppStateIsUpdated, 'input_name', function (data) {